microsoft/appcenter-sdk-apple/README.md

 ### Sending status

-If developers want know the status of the crash sending, maybe to present custom UI like a spinner, the Crashes services offers 3 callbacks to notify the host app about the sending status.
+If you want know the status of the crash sending, maybe to present custom UI like a spinner, the Crashes services offers 3 callbacks to notify the host app about the sending status.

 #### Before sending a crash report